coder-qicao/coder-qicao/README.md

 -🌱 I currently major in Mathematics-Physics Fundamental Science (Yingcai Honors Program of UESTC)

--💞️ I’m currently looking to collaborate on computer vision and deep leanring
+-💞️ I’m currently looking for phd oppotunities in machine learning and deep learning!

 -📫 How to reach me 2020080601007@std.uestc.edu.cn